thecodinghyrax/rh-website/README.md

 ### Things that work well

-Right now, the most used features are the management of guild applications and user messaging and posting/listening to guild devotionals.
+Right now, the most used features are the management of guild applications, user messaging and posting/listening to guild devotionals.
 The application management is vital to bring onboard new applicates and the devotionals have really impressed potential new members (often nudging them to apply).

 ### Things that don’t work so well